rust-lang/blog.rust-lang.org/posts/blob/master/posts/inside-rust/2019-12-17-governance-wg-meeting.md

 ## Next meeting

 Our next meeting will be Jan 14.
-The topic is to be determined, but it is planned to discuss that on January 7th informally.
+The topic is to be determined, but it is planned to discuss that on January 7th on the Rust Discord in the `#wg-governance` channel.

 [wg-governance]: https://github.com/rust-lang/wg-governance/
 [detailed minutes]: https://github.com/rust-lang/wg-governance/blob/master/minutes/2019.12.17.md